ErysCode7/Weatheria/README.md

 # Weatheria

-This is a Weatheria a weather application that keep track of the weather around the world using RapidAPI and NextJS, Redux Toolkit, TailwindCSS, Chakra UI and openweatherAPI.
+Weatheria a weather application that keep track of the weather around the world using RapidAPI and NextJS, TypeScript, Redux Toolkit, TailwindCSS, Chakra UI and openweatherAPI.

 ## Table of contents